Matt-Eva/Matt-Eva/README.md

 # Matt Eva

 Hello there!
 I'm Matt.
-I'm a software engineer and technical writer - I like coding and writing about code!
+I'm a software engineer, technical writer, and teacher - I like coding, writing about code, and helping others learn and grow!

-## What I use
+## What I Use

 Here's a more or less comprehensive list of the languages and technologies that I have used in the past and currently use.